jinghuazhao/PW-pipeline/README.md

 ## EXAMPLE

-We can take the GIANT summary statistics as example which requires build 37 positions than can be downloaded from the UCSC website.
+We take data reprted by Locke, et al. (2015) as example which requires build 37 positions than can be downloaded from the UCSC website described above.
 ```
 # GWAS summary statistics
 wget http://portals.broadinstitute.org/collaboration/giant/images/1/15/SNP_gwas_mc_merge_nogc.tbl.uniq.gz